aashikanandini423/Email-Marketing-Portfolio/project-2-customer-segmentation/README.md

 # Project 2: Customer Segmentation & SQL-Based Targeting
+## Description

+Developed SQL-based customer segmentation to enable targeted and personalized marketing campaigns.

+Analyzed customer data to identify key segments such as high-value users, inactive users, and frequent buyers using behavioral and transactional attributes.
+Wrote SQL queries to extract actionable insights and support campaign targeting.

+Applied segmentation strategies to align marketing messages with user behavior, improving relevance and engagement.
+Demonstrated how data-driven segmentation can enhance campaign performance and optimize resource allocation.

 ## Objective
 Use SQL to segment customers into actionable groups for targeted marketing campaigns.